-- (I) When a decision deemed to be urgent by the decision maker is being published, the Chair and Vice-Chair of the Scrutiny Committee shall be notified that an urgent decision has been taken. - (m) The operation of the provisions relating to call-in and urgency shall be monitored annually, and a report submitted to Council with proposals for review if necessary.
+- (m) The call-in procedure shall also not apply to decisions which have been made following the special urgency procedure set out in Regulation 16 of the Local Authorities (Executive Arrangements) (Access to Information) (England) Regulations 2000. - (n) The operation of the provisions relating to call-in and urgency shall be monitored annually, and a report submitted to Council with proposals for review if necessary.
 However, if at any time, the Scrutiny Committee determine that these provisions are not being used appropriately it may after discussing the matter with the Leader and the Monitoring Officer, make a report to the next ordinary meeting with recommendations.